chenota/lisp-js/README.md

 # Lisp-JS

 Lisp-JS is a JavaScript interpreter written entirely in Common Lisp.
-This project is very much in progress and won't encapsulate all of JavaScript, but it will eventually have much of the language's major functionality (you can think of it like a mini-NodeJS).
+This project is very much in progress and won't encapsulate all of JavaScript, but it will eventually have much of the language's major functionality (you can think of it like a mini NodeJS).

 ## Finished